sourcehut-mirrors/chawan/doc/hacking.md

 Good news is that unlike WHATWG specs, this doesn't change daily.
-Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread accross a bunch of random documents with questionable status of stability: <https://www.w3.org/Style/CSS/specs.en.html>.
+Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread across a bunch of random documents with questionable status of stability: <https://www.w3.org/Style/CSS/specs.en.html>.

 ### Other standards